DJankauskas/avalanche/docs/src/events.md

 > In React, programmers often use `on_change` instead of `on_input`, but React semantics do not match native browser ones in this case;
 > use `on_input` in `avalanche_web` instead.

+For a more complex example of how state and events work in avalanche, check out the todomvc example.